Duke University scientists may have found a trio of keys that will unlock the mystery of schizophrenia.

 The researchers linked together three possible causes of the chronic mental health condition that they were uncertain were connected.

-The results of their study were published today in the journal Nature Neuroscience.
-The hope is that the discoveries will lead to new treatments for schizophrenia and other mental illnesses.
+The results of their study were published today in the journal

 The Duke researchers studied mice that had a gene removed from the cells in the front of their brains.
 The gene, Arp2/3, helps control the formation of links between brain cells called neurons and is associated with multiple psychiatric disorders.

 Researchers said they were surprised when the mice without Arp2/3 started showing behaviors similar to schizophrenia in people.
 The mice’s behavior worsened over time, just like it does in humans.

 The scientists found three brain abnormalities in the mice that also appear in people with schizophrenia.

 One was a reduction in the frontal brain regions of dendritic spines.
 These are tentacles on neurons that process signals from other cells.

 The second characteristic was hyperactive neurons in the front of the brain.
 Researchers said they didn’t think brains with fewer dendritic spines could also have overactive neurons.
 However, the scientists said the neurons were rewired to bypass the dendritic spines causing them to increase their activity.

 The third characteristic was elevated levels of the brain chemical dopamine.
 The researchers theorized the hyperactive neurons were stimulating other neurons to release the chemical, which can cause motor agitation in the brain.